sergio11/tvnexa_androidtv/README.md

 **🔜 Stay tuned!
 TvNexa is continuously evolving, and the mobile version will be arriving soon to enhance your streaming experience even further!**

+🙏🙏 I want to extend my sincere gratitude to [Umair Khalid](https://github.com/UmairKhalid786) for his outstanding work on the [ComposeTv](https://github.com/UmairKhalid786/ComposeTv) repository.
+This repository has been an invaluable resource and a crucial starting point for my project.

+Through ComposeTv, I've had the opportunity to learn and explore new techniques and concepts in development.
+Umair Khalid's clear documentation and high-quality code have been instrumental in my understanding and professional growth.

 <p align="center">
   <img src="https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white" />
   <img src="https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white" />